Resident of Wallis and Futuna

 A CIA WFB map of Wallis Island and Hoorn Islands (Futuna and Alofi).

-Buildings of the French Residence on Wallis Island (pictured between 1904–1909).
+Buildings of the French Residence on Wallis Island (pictured between 1904 and 1909).

 The Resident of Wallis and Futuna was the French colonial representative in Wallis and Futuna.

 The post was created in 1887, after Wallis and Futuna become a French protectorate.
 It was abolished in 1961, after the status was changed to that of an overseas territory.

 For French representatives in Wallis and Futuna since 1961, see: Administrator Superior of Wallis and Futuna.